mendel5/alternative-front-ends/README.md

   - Self-hostable
   - Mirror of the original repository on Github: https://github.com/geraldwuhoo/omgur

+- [imgrs](https://git.geraldwu.com/gerald/imgrs): Imgrs is a free and open-source alternative Imgur front-end focused on privacy.
+It's a Rust rewrite of a previous Imgur proxy project, Omgur.
+  - Mirror of the original repository on Github: https://github.com/geraldwuhoo/imgrs

 ### Spotify

 - [psst](https://github.com/jpochyla/psst): Fast and multi-platform Spotify client with native GUI